Xomega-Net/Xomega.Docs/docs/generators/presentation/common/rest-clients.md

 :::

 :::note
-This REST configuration for standard CRUD, `read list` and `read enum` operations can be added automatically to the model by a special [model enhancement CRUD generator](../../model/crud) with the *Generate Rest Methods* parameter set to true.
+This REST configuration for standard CRUD, `read list` and `read enum` operations can be added automatically to the model by a special [model enhancement CRUD generator](../../model/crud) with the `GenerateRestMethods` parameter set to true.
 :::

 ## Generator outputs